 The Lede Program offers an intensive 10-week program in data and computation.
-During the program, students will complete coursework from the four following segments:
+During the program, students will complete coursework from several different modules, which have previously included:

 During this introduction to the ins and outs of the Python programming language, students build a foundation upon which their later, more coding-intensive sections will depend.
 Dirty, real-world data sets will be cleaned, parsed and processed while recreating modern journalistic projects.
-The course will also touch upon basic visualization and mapping, and how to use public resources such as Google and StackOverflow to build self-reliance.
+The course will focus heavily on how to use public resources such as Google and StackOverflow to build self-reliance.

 Machine learning and data science are integral to processing and understanding large data sets.
 Whether you’re clustering schools or crime data, analyzing relationships between people or businesses, or searching for a needle in a haystack of documents, algorithms can help.
 Through supervised and unsupervised learning, students will generate leads, create insights, and figure out how to best focus their efforts with large data sets.
 A critical eye toward applications of algorithms will also be developed, uncovering the pitfalls and biases to look for in your own and others’ work.